 -- Miranda Chatfield

 CHILDCARE AND PRESCHOOLS: Addison Kids' Club, 650 Addison Ave.; Children's Creative Learning Center Downtown Child Care Center, 848 Ramona St.; First School, 625 Hamilton Ave.; The Learning Center, 459 Kingsley Ave.

 FIRE STATION: No. 1, 301 Alma St.

-LIBRARY: Downtown branch, 270 Forest Ave. (temporarily closed for renovations)
+LIBRARY: Downtown branch, 270 Forest Ave.

-LOCATION: Bounded by Homer Avenue, Alma Street, Embarcadero and Middlefield roads
+LOCATION: bounded by Homer Avenue, Alma Street, Embarcadero and Middlefield roads

 NEIGHBORHOOD ASSOCIATION: Elaine Meyer, 650-325-8057